 Communicate Effectively with Online Students

 Clear, consistent communication is fundamental to a quality online course.
-This resource walks you through thinking about the different types and purposes of communicating in a course, as well as the tools available and some examples.
+This resource walks you through thinking about the different types and purposes of communicating in a course.
+It lists tools available and for you at UMass Amhest.

 Taking the time to introduce yourself, your course, and your students to one another helps build community and demonstrates that you, the instructor, are available to support student learning.
 This resource provides many ideas and examples of ways to introduce your course.